 Twenty years ago, in the summer of 2000, a wee orange booklet – short in length but muckle in ambition – was printed and distributed free to teachers and potential readers.
 The Swatch (pronounced in Scots to rhyme with catch) was the first title in what became the ground-breaking Scots language imprint, Itchy Coo.
 Itchy Coo didn’t have that name, or the famous Coo logo, to begin with.
 The three writers who founded it – myself, James Robertson and Matthew Fitt – first went under the name of Dub Busters (i.e. wellie boots): a term coined by my husband, Rob MacKillop.
 It was the three Dub Busters who applied for the Lottery grant that allowed us to co-found Itchy Coo.
 But if it hadn’t been for The Swatch, the Coo might never have got off the ground at all.

-From my perspective, the idea began around 1998, when I was working as a Senior Editor at the Scottish National Dictionary Association (SNDA).
+The idea began around 1998, when I was working as a Senior Editor at the Scottish National Dictionary Association (SNDA).
 I was frustrated at the lack of high-quality material in Scots for wee ones.
 Lack of funding (although not lack of will or imagination) meant that Scots books were often published with few, or only black-and-white illustrations.
 This was in stark contrast to the clamjamfrie of colourful children’s books published in English.
 Scots bairns were, I felt, getting short shrift.
 I wanted to publish books in Scots that had high production values and, crucially, paid illustrators professional rates.
 But as Scots books were not then seen as commercially viable by publishers, that would require subsidy and siller.

 My first idea was to publish a series of Books for Bairns through the SNDA, with whom I had recently produced the Electronic Scots School Dictionary and a Scots grammar for bairns, The Grammar Broonie.
 But I was told that creative writing lay outwith the remit of the SNDA, so I decided to try elsewhere.
 I had been working with Matthew Fitt on a second edition of my Grammar Broonie, so it seemed natural to ask if he would be interested in joining the project.
 He was, and in turn he suggested we bring in James Robertson, who he knew was also interested in writing Scots for bairns.